Roopaish/Godot-Game-Development/README.md

 We can manage the property of nodes in it

-Rect to cahnge position, size, minSize,
+Rect to change position, size, minSize,
 Custom Font to add a new dynamic font where custom font can be added.

-Size Falgs to expand, fill, shrink,cent, shrink,e nd used with HboxContainer and VboxContainer childs
+Size Flags to expand, fill, shrink,cent, shrink,e nd used with HBoxContainer and VboxContainer children

 - Node Tab